bentemple/steamos-extensions/README.md

 ### steamos-extension-compat-tools

 This extension regularly installs and updates Boxtron, Luxtorpeda, Roberta, and Proton GE.
 It always installs the latest version, and it changes their labels to "DosBox", "Source Ports", "ScummVM", and "Proton GE" respectively.
 In particular, you can set games to use "Proton GE" by default, and they will always use the latest version.

-### steamos-extension-disable-mitigations

-This extension adds `mitigations=off` to SteamOS' boot config.
-It is debatable whether this improves performance, so treat this extension with caution.
-This also *definitely* makes your installation less secure.

-I recommend only using this extension if you understand spectre-like vulnerabilities and can perform your own risk and threat assessment.

-This extension will cause an additional reboot after updates are applied.
-When used together with performance-tuning, only one additional reboot will occur, not two.

-### steamos-extension-nohang

-This extension installs `nohang` to help minimize system latency in low memory conditions.

-### steamos-extension-prelockd

-This extension installs `prelockd` to help minimize system latency by preventing executable memory-mapped pages from being swapped.

-### steamos-extension-thermal-tdp

-This extension bundles a daemon that automatically sets the system TDP limit to 20w, and lowers it slowly back down to 15w based on system temperature.

-This should allow bursty games to run at 20w, while keeping sustained loads at 15w to prevent overheating.

-This utility should not be used on any hardware except the steam deck!
-Most likely, it won't do anything, however, there is a small possibility that this daemon could set inappropriate TDP values for some other AMD SoC than the steam deck.

-### steamos-extension-performance-tuning

-This extension applies various performance tuning changes.
-Additionally, it installs udev rules that will change the CPU governor, NVMe parameters, etc. when the system transitions from on AC power to off AC power and vice versa.
-When on AC power, everything is pinned to a maximum performance setting.
-When off AC power, settings are pinned to values that should give a good balance between performance and power savings.

-This extension changes some kernel command line parameters and will cause an additional reboot after updates are applied.
-When used together with disable-mitigations, only one additional reboot will occur, not two.

-This extension does not apply kernel command line performance tweaks on HoloISO if it is detected.
-The kernel parameters caused boot issues for this author, and have been set to only apply to SteamOS, where they function correctly.

-### steamos-extension-update-btrfs

-If you use `steamos-btrfs`, this extension will automatically update it on a schedule.

-Don't use this extension with HoloISO. `steamos-btrfs` likely doesn't function correctly against HoloISO.

 ### steamos-extension-update-decky-loader